An account of the process of banning wild animals from circuses in Denmark

 18.10.19 – Added: October entry.

-Wild animals include elephants, zebras and sea lions in two circuses in the country.
-For the elephants it has been hard to find a solution.
-The zebras and sea lions should be next in the pipeline.
+Wild animals included elephants, zebras and sea lions in two circuses in the country.
+For the elephants it took quite some time to find a solution.

 March 2018.
 The medias report a political initiative to ban wild animals in circuses.
 Some say the conservative wing stands behind, others focus on the opposition’s approach.